Create Yours

 François de La Rochefoucauld Quote: “Good taste comes more from the judgment than from the mind.”

-François de La Rochefoucauld Quote: “Every one speaks well of his own heart, but no one dares speak well of his own mind.”
+François de La Rochefoucauld Quote: “Every one complains of a poor memory, no one of a weak judgment.”

 François de La Rochefoucauld Quote: “It seems that nature, which has so wisely disposed our bodily organs with a view to our happiness, has also bestowed on us pride, to spare us the pain of being aware of our imperfections.”